-On December 10, 1971, the New York Mets sent 24-year-old fireballer Nolan Ryan along with three prospects to the the California Angels for shortstop Jim Fregosi.
+On that day, the New York Mets sent 24-year-old fireballer Nolan Ryan along with three prospects to the the California Angels for shortstop Jim Fregosi.
 In hindsight, the deal was a disaster for the Mets, but the deal made sense for both clubs at the time.

 The Angels obtained one of the liveliest — not to mention most erratic — young arms in baseball.
 Ryan posted a 29-38 record with an impressive 493 strikeouts, but an alarming 344 walks over five seasons with the Mets.